jackevansadl/MLIP-MC/README.md

 ## Overview

 MLIP-MC is a Python package for performing Monte Carlo simulations of gas adsorption in porous materials using machine-learned interatomic potentials.
-The package integrates seamlessly with the ASE (Atomic Simulation Environment) framework and supports MLIP models from both **FAIRChem** and **MACE-Torch** backends.
+The package integrates seamlessly with the ASE (Atomic Simulation Environment) framework and supports MLIP models from **FAIRChem**, **MACE-Torch** and **Orbital** backends.

 ## Installation